You have had blue hair for a while. Now you want a change. Purple is a common next step. But the blue you have now will decide your final result.

 Other Options for Blue Hair

-While purple is an excellent choice for blue hair, it isn’t the only option.
-Below are some alternative ways to handle blue hair.
+Purple is a strong choice for blue hair.
+But it is not the only option.
+Here are other ways to handle blue hair first.

 Let Blue Hair Fade Naturally to a Pastel Green